oscar-barlow/go-fish/docs/user_stories.md

 ## DONE

+As a player
+So that I can identify cards
+I want cards to have a value, a suit, and a rank if applicable

+## DOING

 As a human player
 So that I can play a game when I'm on my own
 I want to play with computer-generated players